 The right requirements in the ERP selection process

-Especially when a company selects an ERP system for the first time, it is difficult to define criteria according to which ERP providers can be selected.
+Especially when a company is selecting an ERP system for the first time, it is difficult to define criteria according to which ERP providers can be selected.
 Since no specific data structures or processes are yet in place, many ERP systems can be used in the company.
-In addition to the basic criteria for the ERP system, there must be other requirements according to which a provider can be selected.
-These are, for example, awards, user reports in the same sectors or the appearance of the provider in the professional public.
+In addition to the basic criteria for the ERP system, there must therefore be further requirements according to which a provider can be selected.
+These are, for example, awards, user reports in the same sectors or the provider's appearance in the professional community.

 Three important steps in the ERP selection process

-In the actual selection process, the first step The analysis of the most important value-adding business processes of the company.
-Depending on the size of the company and the ERP maturity, these can be determined and documented in a workshop.
+In the actual selection process, the first step analysing the most important value-adding Business processes of the company.
+Depending on the size of the company and its ERP maturity, these can be determined and documented in a workshop.

-Of the second step of the selection procedure consists of the Return of investment Analysis (ROI), which is intended to show the business benefit of the ERP system.
+Of the second step of the selection procedure consists of the Return of investment Analysis (ROI), which is intended to show the business benefits of the ERP system.
 This can also be carried out at other times.
-The analysis of the actual processes would be a possible point in time to be able to evaluate the provider process also according to the economic significance.
+Analysing the actual processes would be a possible time to evaluate the provider process in terms of its economic significance.

 This can -as third step- ultimately determine and adapt the target definition for the ERP project.
 This creates a basis for decision-making that the company can refer to during the selection process.
 It also prevents "moving targets", i.e. changing objectives, during the course of the project.
 This is because they lead to delays in the course of the project and therefore to costs that have not been factored in.

 Step four deals with the definition of the selection-determining criteria.
-This involves assessing the requirements that the individual ERP systems have to meet for the company in question.
-For this purpose, not all requirements have to be determined, but only those that distinguish the less suitable from the suitable ERP solutions.
+This involves evaluating the requirements that the individual ERP systems have for the company in question.
+It is not necessary to identify all requirements, but only those that distinguish less suitable from suitable ERP solutions.

-The essential goal in the ERP selection process is to find the right system, i.e. one that fits the company.
-Choosing the right provider is also an objective.
-It should always be noted that system providers whose offerings are based on big names such as SAP differ considerably in the industry sector.
+The main aim of the ERP selection process is to find the right system for the company.
+Choosing the right provider is also a target component.
+It should always be borne in mind that system providers whose offerings are based on big names such as SAP differ considerably in the industry sector.

 We wish them every success!